luixiao0/image_superres_fastapi_example/README.md

 in my case Jwt is used, feel free to remove them at login.py

-the example algorithm is usrnet, thanks theirs effort and outstanding work
+the example algorithm is usrnet, thanks for author's outstanding work

 TODO: